makerdao/mips/MIP0/mip0.md

 ### MIP0c13: Core Personnel Offboarding

-A MIP0c13 subproposal is required to remove core personnel.
+MIP0c13 is a Process MIP component that allows the removal of core personnel using a subproposal.
 MIP0c13 subproposals have the following parameters:

 -   **Feedback Period**: 0 days
 -   **Frozen Period**: 0 days